 The Bank has also established a nonqualified deferred compensation plan for certain key management employees.
 Participants may elect to defer a portion of their compensation to the deferred compensation plan, subject to a minimum annual deferral of \$5,000.
 In addition, the Bank may make discretionary employer contributions to the accounts of participants in the deferred compensation plan.
-Each participant's account is subject to increase or decrease each year based on either the Bank's performance or on the return of another eligible investment option, as selected by each participant.
-For the years ended December 31, 2018 and 2017, the Bank recorded expenses of \$141,550 and \$114,327, respectively, related to the deferred compensation plan.
-The liability for benefits under the deferred compensation plan totaled \$1,956,779 and \$1,997,116 as of December 31, 2018 and 2017, respectively.
+Each participant's account is subject to a rate of return based on either the Bank's performance or on the return of another eligible investment option, as selected by each participant.
+For the years ended December 31, 2019 and 2018, the Bank recorded expenses of \$190,508 and \$141,550, respectively, related to the deferred compensation plan.
+The liability for benefits under the deferred compensation plan totaled \$2,021,389 and \$1,956,779 as of December 31, 2019 and 2018, respectively.